GC-public-learning/formation_laravel_5.8/formations/laravel/nordCoders_learn_laravel_5.8/README.md

 infos
 --------------
-the formation consists to create chapter by chapter an application web with the "Laravel" framework.
+The formation consists to create chapter by chapter an application web with the "Laravel" framework.
-So i created a repos that containts an empty "Laravel" project that will be completed gradually. all the chapters are files.md in which you'll find the links of the modified files from the repos that containts de project "1st_laravel_project"
+So i created a repos that containts an empty "Laravel" project that will be completed gradually. all the chapters are files.md in which you'll find the links of the modified files from the repos that containts de project "1st_laravel_project".
-<br/>files are linked with the commit i used to close the chapter. ("copy permalink" option) so the links doesnt' necessarily represent the actual state of a file...
+<br/>Files are linked with the commit i used to close the chapter. ("copy permalink" option) so the links doesnt' necessarily represent the actual state of a file...